 Everyone knows this one, really, but it’s not always possible with children.
 Even so, a two day getaway can be as refreshing as a six week cruise.
+Make sure you know some things about cruise ship law before your trip.
 Heading to unusual destinations could save you a pretty penny and being away from the masses is certainly much more relaxing too.

 - Book in advance or last minute